Mike Wardle, Professor Michael Mainelli, Simon Mills

 Share on social media:

-The tenth edition of the Global Green Finance Index (GGFI 10) was published on 27 October 2022.
-GGFI 10 provides evaluations of the green finance offerings of 84 major financial centres around the world.
+The 11th edition of the Global Green Finance Index (GGFI 11) was published on 20 April 2023.
+GGFI 11 evaluates green finance offerings from 86 major financial centres around the world.
 The GGFI serves as a valuable reference into the development of green finance for policy and investment decision-makers and is sponsored by Abu Dhabi Global Market.

-Looking at the centres which perform well in the GGFI, they are generally places that commit to environmental improvements across the economy as well as in finance.
-A key part of this performance relates to skills in the economy.
-Centres such as London, Amsterdam, and New York have a depth of skills in green finance, but also in other aspects of sustainable economic development.
+The centres which perform well in the GGFI are generally places that commit to environmental improvements across the economy as well as directly in finance.
+Centres such as London, New York, and Stockholm have a commitment to providing sustainable economic development and to building their skill base and green infrastructure.